 It’s been another fun weekend at the Ryan House, only without the big crowds this time!
 It started with me waking way too early on a Saturday morning so that I could make the two-hour drive to Moses Lake to pick up my 10-year-old nephew, Haden.
 We had a busy weekend of fun ahead of us, so it was worth the early start!

-While the fun began in the car with excited conversations about the weekend’s activities, the real fun began when we arrived at the theatre in Pullman to watch Avatar in 3D.
+While the fun began in the car with exciting conversations about the weekend’s activities, the real fun began when we arrived at the theatre in Pullman to watch Avatar in 3D.
 It was the first time either of us had seen a 3D movie and we were very impressed with the effects.
 Of course, the great thing about movies is the popcorn and candy; both are necessities!
-After the movie we stopped off for some soda and ice cream and a take-n-bake pizza from the Garfield Café.
+After the movie, we stopped off for some soda and ice cream and a take-n-bake pizza from the Garfield Café.
 Because, after all, good healthy junk food was all part of the fun weekend plans!

 When we got home, Haden got settled into his room before entertaining Schrodie for a bit.
 Schrodie’s first reaction to a child in the house seemed to be fear, after having so many around two weeks before, but once she realised there was just one this time, she was more than happy to come out and play.
 And more than happy to enjoy the treats that Haden gave her.